Don’t Shut The Beer Gas Off

 There are many misconceptions about draught beer.

-2. If you are using a beer gas blender or a blender generator, shutting off the cylinders messes with the balance of the blend.
+If you are using a beer gas blender or a blender generator, shutting off the cylinders messes with the balance of the blend.
 Your blender needs a constant supply of a minimum of 70 pounds of gas.
-If you shut the regulators off instead, the switches on the regs are not designed to be turned on and off daily, so this is not good for the system either.

-4. And the biggest argument is that the beer in the lines will become over carbonated.
-If this is happening, the pressure is set too high and the kegs will get over carbonated.
-They will get over carbonated during the 15 hours that they are tapped.
-That’s just a poorly designed system and you have bigger problems.
-Shutting the gas off each night is a work-around, not a solution.
+And the biggest argument for shutting off the gas is that the beer in the lines will become over carbonated.
+Um...that's bull shit.
+If this was the case then the kegs would get over carbonated during the 15 hours that they are tapped each day.